vsrinivas/fuchsia/tests/README.md

 ## Integration tests

-Integration tests are written against client-facing FIDL services exposed by Modular and run through the [Test Runner][test_runner] framework in a fuchsia instance running on either the build host using QEMU or on a target device.
+Integration tests are written against client-facing FIDL services exposed by Modular and run through the [Test Runner] framework in a fuchsia instance running on either the build host using QEMU or on a target device.

 There are two ways to invoke the test suite, remotely from the build host or directly on the fuchsia instance.